molpopgen/BigDataFormats/README.md

 ###C++ functions for seeking

-Gzipped
+Writing your plain-text data to a gzip output stream
 =======
 A gzipped or ".gz" file is probably the simplest way to move away from plain text files.
 The final output is the same, but the file size is much smaller.

 You get .gz output via the use of the [zlib](http://zlib.net) run-time library.
 This library is a C-language interface to gzip compression, and provideds function-for-function analogs to many of the C-library \<stdio.h\> read, write, fprintf, etc. that C programmers will be familiar with.

 The zlib [manual](http://zlib.net/manual.html) is excellent and straightforward.
 I recommend making sure that you have version >= 1.2.5 on your system, which provides the _gzbuffer_ function.

+The most obvious application for a first-time zlib user will be to write your plain-text data to a gzipped file.
+Doing so makes your files smaller, and they can still be read via standard command-line utilities like zless and zcat (or gunzip -C if you are on OS X).
+This sort of output is the equivalent of writing your plain-text files as normal, then following up with a gzip command to compress them.
+Doing so is fine, but does have side effects.
+First, there is the extra time required.
+Second, you need extra space for some period of time while gzip is doing its work.
+Using zlib lets you skip the extra step.

+This section concerns plain-text data being written to a compressed outputs stream using zlib.

 ```{c}
 #include <zlib.h>